 - Respond: When budgets are at risk, automated responses and actions must be available.
 It will provide flexibility to respond at various budget thresholds.

-CoreStack Budget Management provides flexibility and comprehensive support for budget forecasting and planning needs of organizations of all sizes across projects and cost centers that span one or more public cloud providers.
+CoreStack Budget Management provides flexibility and support for budget forecasting and planning needs of organizations of all sizes and cost centers that span one or more public cloud providers.

-The summary about the budget rules can be viewed in the Budget Management dashboard.
-Budget rules that are created to monitor and control the cost incurred on cloud accounts will be listed in this section.
-It also provides an overview about the number of budget rules configured and the total number of alerts that were triggered by these budget rules.
+You can view the budget rules summary in the Budget Management dashboard.
+It includes the budget rules created to monitor and control the cloud accounts cost.
+It also provides the number of budget rules configured and the total number of alerts triggered by the budget rules.

-There are multiple filters available in the Budget Management dashboard to refine and view the budget details.
+The Budget Management dashboard includes following filters to refine and view the budget details.

 - Cloud Provider: Filters the budget details by cloud providers.